ms16Dev/ms16Dev.github.io/README.md

    # macOS/Linux
    cp -r dist/* ../
    ```
-4. **Push to GitHub:** Commit and push the changes to your repository to trigger the GitHub Pages deployment.
+5. **Push to GitHub:** Commit and push the changes to your repository to trigger the GitHub Pages deployment.

 ## ✨ Key Features

 - **Dynamic Content Management:** Admin dashboard to manage Projects, Resume, About info, and Calendar events.
 - **Secure Authentication:** JWT-based login for admin access.
-- **Immersive UI:** Custom animations and links using GSAP and Three.js.
+- **Vibrant UI:** Custom animations and links using GSAP and Three.js.
 - **Responsive Design:** Fully optimized experience across desktop and mobile devices.

 ## 📝 License